Join a Movement. Join ECAASU.

+ECAASU, the oldest national Asian American student conference in the country, has enjoyed over 40 years of education, advocacy, and activism.
 We are looking for a volunteer team of passionate, open-minded students, recent graduates, and young professionals who will take the initiative on advancing a variety of issues and build the Asian American and Pacific Islander student community on the East Coast.
-We encourage anyone who is interested in contributing to the Asian American and Pacific Islander community to apply.
+As we are committed towards diversity and strive to be inclusive of everyone within the Asian American and Pacific Islander community, we encourage anyone who is interested in contributing to apply.

 The ECAASU Board of Directors

 Please be prepared to provide the following on your application:

 Copy of your most updated resumé, highlighting any relevant leadership, work, and/or AAPI community organizing experience